 Applicants Turned Away:

-Going forward, your ongoing monthly support would allow Kingsway to transform many more lives.
-The school currently has a long list of orphans and needy applicants who they must turn away, even though they have classroom space.
-They simply don’t have money to take them on, to their great dismay.
-These children will lose their only opportunity to get an education.
+Your ongoing monthly support allows Kingsway to transform many more lives.
+The school has a long list of needy applicants who they are unable to enroll.
+These children may lose their only opportunity to get an education.

 If you’ve ever wished you could directly help the poorest in Africa, you’ve come to the right place.